 If you are in a managerial position, you should be concerned about how to get the best people to your team and how to help them do their job optimally.

 A recent publication from the National Research Council looked at how the intelligence community functions and proposed some changes.
-Here are highlights from their chapter dedicated to the workforce.
+Here are highlights from their chapter dedicated to the workforce; these may help you improve how you manage people.

 Look for people with good cognitive abilities—rather than subject matter expertise.
 The report calls those stable psychological abilities and malleable ones.
 Stable abilities—including cognitive performance—take longer to develop but they are more transportable, and an individual with higher cognitive abilities will get most out of training.
 So, while it’s important to have subject matter expertise, it can be acquired on the job more readily.
 What is more important is ensuring that your people have the psychological abilities to adapt to new situations quickly.